-Points This project is specifically listed in an approved Transportation Plan 1 Point This project is specifically listed in an approved Transportation Plan.
-0 Points This project is NOT specifically listed in an approved Transportation Plan.
+Points This project is specifically listed in an approved Transportation Plan 1 Point This project is specifically listed in an Active Transportation Plan or similar plan.
+0 Points This project is NOT specifically listed in an Active Transportation Plan or similar plan.

-QUESTION #5: CONTEXT SENSITIVE BIKEWAYS/WALKWAYS AND INNOVATIVE PROJECT ELEMENTS (0-5 POINTS)
+QUESTION #5: CONTEXT-SENSITIVE BIKEWAYS/WALKWAYS AND INNOVATIVE PROJECT ELEMENTS (0-5 POINTS)

-A. Context sensitive bikeways/walkways
+A. Context-sensitive bikeways/walkways